Iran denies involvement but justifies Salman Rushdie attack - NewsBreak

 Iran denies involvement but justifies Salman Rushdie attack

-DUBAI, United Arab Emirates — (AP) — An Iranian official Monday denied Tehran was involved in the stabbing of author Salman Rushdie, though he sought to justify the attack in the Islamic Republic's first public comments on the bloodshed.
+DUBAI, United Arab Emirates (AP) — An Iranian government official denied on Monday that Tehran was involved in the assault on author Salman Rushdie, though he justified the stabbing in remarks that represented the Islamic Republic’s first public comments on the attack.

-The remarks by Nasser Kanaani, the spokesman for Iran's Foreign Ministry, came three days after Rushdie was wounded in New York state.
-The writer has been taken off a ventilator and is "on the road to recovery," according to his agent.
+The comments by Nasser Kanaani, the spokesman of Iran’s Foreign Ministry, came more than two days after the attack on Rushdie in New York .
+The writer has now been taken off a ventilator and is “on the road to recovery,” according to his agent.

-Rushdie, 75, has faced death threats for more than 30 years over his novel “The Satanic Verses," whose depiction of the Prophet Muhammad was seen by some Muslims as blasphemous.

-In 1989, Iran’s supreme leader, Ayatollah Ruhollah Khomeini, issued a fatwa, or Islamic edict, demanding the author's death, and while Iran has not focused on Rushdie in recent years, the decree still stands.

-Also, a semiofficial Iranian foundation had posted a bounty of over $3 million for the killing of the author.
-It has not commented on the attack.
+However, Iran has denied carrying out other operations abroad targeting dissidents in the years since the country’s 1979 Islamic Revolution, despite prosecutors and Western governments attributing such attacks back to Tehran.
+And while Iran hasn’t focused on the writer in recent years, a decades-old fatwa demanding his killing still stands .

-“Regarding the attack against Salman Rushdie in America, we don’t consider anyone deserving reproach, blame or even condemnation, except for (Rushdie) himself and his supporters,” Kanaani said.
+“Regarding the attack against Salman Rushdie in America, we don’t consider anyone deserving reproach, blame or even condemnation, except for (Rushdie) himself and his supporters,” Kanaani said.‘The pen will always prevail over the knife’: Hochul speaks on Rushdie attack

 “In this regard, no one can blame the Islamic Republic of Iran,” he added.
 “We believe that the insults made and the support he received was an insult against followers of all religions.”

-Iran has denied carrying out other operations abroad against dissidents in the years since the country’s 1979 Islamic Revolution, though prosecutors and Western governments have attributed such attacks to Tehran.

-Rushdie was attacked Friday as he was about to give a lecture in western New York.
-He suffered a damaged liver and severed nerves in an arm and an eye, according to his agent, Andrew Wylie.
-Rushdie is likely to lose the eye, Wylie said.
+Rushdie, 75, was stabbed Friday while attending an event in western New York.
+He suffered a damaged liver and severed nerves in an arm and an eye, his agent Andrew Wylie said.
+Rushdie was likely to lose the injured eye.

-His alleged assailant, Hadi Matar, pleaded not guilty to attempted murder and assault.
+His assailant, 24-year-old Hadi Matar, has pleaded not guilty to charges stemming from the attack through his lawyer.

-Matar, 24, was born in the U.S. to parents who emigrated from Yaroun in southern Lebanon near the Israeli border, according to the village’s mayor.

-Matar had lived in recent years in New Jersey with his mother, who told London's Daily Mail that her son became moody and more religious after a month-long trip to Lebanon in 2018.

-Village records in Yaroun show Matar holds Lebanese citizenship and is a Shiite, an official there said.
-The official, who spoke on condition of anonymity out of security concerns, said Matar’s father lives there but has been in seclusion since the attack.

-Flags of the Iranian-backed Shiite militant group Hezbollah, along with portraits of Hezbollah and Iranian leaders, hang across the village.
-Israel has bombarded Hezbollah positions near there in the past.
+Rushdie has for more than 30 years faced death threats for “The Satanic Verses.”
+Iran’s late Supreme Leader Ayatollah Ruhollah Khomeini had issued a fatwa, or Islamic edict, demanding his death.
+A semiofficial Iranian foundation had put up a bounty of over $3 million for the author, though it has yet to offer any comment on the attack.

-Police in New York have offered no motive for the attack, though District Attorney Jason Schmidt alluded to the bounty on Rushdie in arguing against bail during a hearing over the weekend.
+Police in New York have offered no motive yet for the attack, though District Attorney Jason Schmidt alluded to the bounty on Rushdie in arguing against bail during a hearing Saturday.

 “Even if this court were to set a million dollars bail, we stand a risk that bail could be met,” Schmidt said.